buggyrace/buggy-race-about/docs/shutdown/placeholder.md

 A static placeholder _could_ be as simple as a single page that displays a "not running at the moment" message.
 The limitation of this is that ideally you want to send a meaningful response to _any_ path that might have persistent links.
-The solution shown here is to run a GitHub Pages site with a custom 404 page.
-(There is be a case for returning
+The solution shown below is to run a GitHub Pages site with a custom 404 page.
+(There is a case for returning
 [302 Found](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302)
- → the holding page instead but... this really is just a placeholder!).
+ → the holding page instead, but... this really is just a placeholder!).

 ## An example of a placeholder site